foundry-rs/book/src/tutorials/best-practices.md

    - If you add a topic (i.e. a new indexed parameter), it's now tested by default.
    - Even if you only have 1 topic, the extra `true` arguments don't hurt.

 1. Remember to write invariant tests!
 For the assertion string, use a verbose english description of the invariant: `assertEq(x + y, z, "Invariant violated: the sum of x and y must always equal z")`.
-More info on best practices coming soon.
+For more info on this, check out the [Invariant Testing](../forge/invariant-testing) tutorial.

 ### Fork Tests